developerworks/rust-config-tree/manual/en/templates.md

 # Ok::<(), Box<dyn std::error::Error + Send + Sync>>(())
 ```

-Root TOML/YAML templates bind the root schema and do not complete split child
+Root templates bind the root schema and do not complete split child section
-section fields.
+fields.
 Split section YAML templates bind their section schema.
 JSON and JSON5
-templates are left unchanged so the runtime config does not contain a
-`$schema` field.
-Bind JSON files with editor settings such as VS Code
+templates receive a top-level `$schema` field.
+Editor settings such as VS Code
-`json.schemas`.
+`json.schemas` can still be used as an alternative binding path.

 The output format is inferred from the output path: